Fey-Lajide/Fey-Lajide/README.md

 <h3>✨ ABOUT ME</h3>
-I am a Data Analyst and Data Storyteller with project experience with top companies like Pwc, KPMG, TATA, and Accenture
+I am a Data Analyst and Data Storyteller with project experience from top companies like Pwc, KPMG, TATA, and Accenture

 <h3><b>✨ MORE INFOR</b></h3>